iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 - `-t`, `--type` - specify a type of the metric file.
 Accepted values are: `raw` (default), `json`, `tsv`, `htsv`, `csv`, `hcsv`.
 It will be used to determine how to parse and format metics for display.
-See `dvc metrics modify` for more details.
+See `dvc metrics show` for more details.

   This option will override `type` and `xpath` defined in the corresponding